The Ruby programming language has many practical uses.

 There are thousands of projects made with Ruby, but these will help you get an idea of what you can do with this programming language.

-If you want to crunch the digits of PI as fast as possible, while getting every single bit of performance possible, you wouldn’t use Ruby.
+If you want to crunch the digits of the pi number (3.14159….) as fast as possible & get the maximum performance possible out of your hardware, you wouldn’t use Ruby.

-But you wouldn’t be using ANY other scripting language either.
+But you wouldn’t use ANY other interpreted language for that task either.

-You may have to go down all the way to ASM (Assembly Language), which is the closest you can get to speaking in 1s & 0s to your computer.
+To max out your performance you may have to go all the way down to ASM (Assembly Language), which is the closest you can get to speaking in 1s & 0s to your computer.

-If you want to build a full website, any kind of helpful tool (backups, report generators, crawlers, etc.), or just get started in the programming world & have fun.
+With that in mind, if you want to build a full website, any kind of helpful tool like backup automation, report generators, crawlers, calculators of all kinds, API clients, etc… Or just get started in the programming world & have lots of fun.

-It’s under active development, it’s fun & you can always find help if you get stuck.
+It’s under active development, it’s easy to learn & you can always find help if you get stuck.